 No matter how good we think we are at communicating on the telephone and taking control of the conversation, there is always one caller who just loves to talk!
 Is it possible to control them?

-Christine Knott tells us how.
+Christine Knott of beyond the box tells us how.

 Some people just never seem to come up for air.
 They could, as the saying goes, ‘Talk for England’ or any other country that would allow their representation.

 The first thing to remember in such a situation is to be mindful that the person in question may not have spoken to anyone for some time, and the opportunity to do so could be overwhelming.
 My suggestion in this instance is to be aware and not offend them.
 Not that we would be aiming to offend anyone else either, of course, but it is something worth thinking about.

 So how can we control the runaway talker?

 1. Ask a question that will elicit information

 When we want to encourage someone to talk to us we use open-ended questions: who? what? where? when? how? and why?
 Quite simply we ask a question that will elicit information.

 The list is endless and such questions help to speed up a call by giving us the information we need quickly and promptly.

 - Don’t need open-ended questions to encourage them to speak.